 The words in the Option Bar are not as self-explanatory as they could be.
 Let’s clarify what the two options (checked and unchecked) mean.

 The first option (if the box is checked) means that the Overhang dimension that you set (say, eighteen inches) will be measured from the exterior face of the studs out to the ends of the rafters.

-The wall section above-right, which by the way is from my soon-to-be-published book, Residential Roof Design using Autodesk Revit, shows an overhang of one foot, six inches.
+The wall section above-right, which by the way is from my recently-published book, Residential Roof Design using Autodesk Revit, shows an overhang of one foot, six inches.
 This is measured from the exterior face of the wall’s studs, telling us that the Extend into wall (to core) option was checked.

 If that option were not checked, the measurement would be taken from the exterior face of the brick veneer, and it would be much less than one foot, six inches.
 Probably more like one foot, zero.